 I was first introduced to this method by a friend who's wife just happens to be Chinese and owns her own Chinese restaurant.
 I was eager to give it a try myself and oh my gosh, what a difference it makes.

-There are various different methods of velveting out there, some involving lots of oil, but for a healthier alternative.
-I have this super low syn version that is perfect for cuts of beef, chicken and pork for any stir fry or fast cooking of meat dishes you want to try.
+There are various different methods of velveting out there, some involving lots of oil, some involve adding some baking soda (bicarb of soda), but for my healthier alternative, I like to use this method which is perfect for cuts of beef, chicken and pork for any stir fry or fast cooking of meat dishes you want to try.

 A very Simple easy technique but a method you will use again and again when doing fast frying recipes involving meat.

 More Chinese Recipes